zbenmo/yapy3c/docs/part_II_np.md

 pip install numpy
 ````

-If you're wokring with 'pip' or with 'conda' please go and install 'numpy'.
+If you're working with 'pip' or with 'conda' please go and install 'numpy'.
 For me, 'numpy' was already available with [https://www.python.org/shell/](https://www.python.org/shell/).
 I've verified it with:

 ``` py
 import numpy as np